-- Unpaid rent; - The cost of repairing damage to the unit beyond normal wear and tear; - Other charges due from the Resident to the Landlord on the security deposit, the Landlord shall have thirty (30) days to return the security deposit so long as the Resident furnishes Landlord with a forwarding address.
+- Unpaid rent; - The cost of repairing damage to the unit beyond normal wear and tear; - Other charges due from the Resident to the Landlord

+Upon vacating of the premises for termination of the Lease, if the Landlord does not intend to impose a claim on the security deposit, the Landlord shall have thirty (30) days to return the security deposit so long as the Resident furnishes Landlord with a forwarding address.
 If any deductions are made, Landlord will furnish the Resident with a written statement of any such costs for damages and/or other charges deducted from the security deposit.